vibhav011/messenger/README.md

 This app was made for DevCom recruitment process.<br/>
-Currently it has few bugs which I'll fix in some time.<br/>
+It has an incomplete block feature which will be completed soon.<br/>
 [See Demo](http://proverse.pythonanywhere.com/)